 What Is a Qualifying Life Event (QLE) for Health Insurance?

-Every year during open enrollment Americans can shop for their health insurance.
-A lot of people don't know that you may also shop for health insurance outside of the open enrollment period if you have a Qualifying Life Event (QLE).
+Every year during the open enrollment period, Americans can shop for their health insurance.
+Many people don't know that you may also shop for health insurance outside of the open enrollment period if you have a Qualifying Life Event (QLE).
 Such events include marriage, having a child, and divorce.
 After one of these events, the individual may use the special enrollment periods (SEP) to sign up or change their health insurance plan.

 - 12.9 million people could use SEPs to enroll